onestic/coding-standard-files/README.md

 To set both sniffers check inspector configuration in _"Settings > Editor > Inspections > Php"_ and check this options:

-In Code Sniffer config, _"Coding Standard"_ must be set to _"Custom"_ option and in file selector, ruleset.xml file path must be set to _[project-folder]/vendor/onestic/coding-standard/Ecg/ruleset.xml_
+1 - In Code Sniffer config, _"Coding Standard"_ option must be set to _"Custom"_ and in file selector, ruleset.xml file path must be set to _[project-folder]/vendor/onestic/coding-standard/Ecg/ruleset.xml_

+As in new option _"Check files with extension"_ there's no option to check phtml files,  __all file extensions must be unchecked__ in order to let custom phpcs phar file check php and phtml files.

 ![Code Sniffer inspector config](PhpStorm/PhpStorm-inspectors-cs.png)

-In Mess Detector config, check set options are:
+2 - In Mess Detector config, check set options are:

 - Code Size Rules